formulabun/srb2kart-dedicated/README.md

 docker compose --env-file srb2kart.env run add_file -h
 ```

 If that works, you can first copy you srb2kart addons to the `files/` directory (including `bonuschars.kart` if desired).
 Copying files can be done with [scp](https://man.openbsd.org/scp.1) or [winscp](https://winscp.net/eng/index.php).
+Important to note that the files must be immediately in the `files/` directory.
+Do not create any folders in here.

 Now that the files are available it is time to get them ready for the kart server.
 Do this by running: